Table of Contents

 3. Herman Miller Cosm Chair

-The Herman Miller Cosm Chair feels like sitting in a cloud – and not just because of the high price tag.
+The Cosm Chair feels like sitting in a cloud – and not just because of the high price tag.
 This chair offers an experience that’s completely different from anything else I’ve tried.
 The Auto-Harmonic Tilt feature is genuinely impressive, as it provides support based on my weight and posture the moment I sit down.
 I didn’t have to fiddle with any knobs or settings; the chair somehow seems to know exactly how to position itself to keep me comfortable.

 For designers who switch between sitting upright for detailed work and leaning back for brainstorming or thinking, the Cosm is ideal.
 The Intercept suspension fabric adds a layer of flexibility and breathability that’s a welcome relief after hours at the office desk.
 The chair’s flexibility surprised me, especially with its minimalist design, and the weightless support it offers is like nothing else – I felt completely cradled, even when leaning far back.